kiikuchi/mWebSocket/README.md

 # mWebSocket
 mWebSocket aims to implement the client portion of the [WebSocket Standard](https://tools.ietf.org/html/rfc6455) in mSL for mIRC and AdiIRC.
 It is not, however, a fully featured HTTP client and as such will not follow HTTP redirects or process non-websocket related responses.
 &nbsp;

+Due to this script being in early developement expect a flux of changes along with the documentation not being 100% up to date.

+&nbsp;
 If you appreciate the work done, consider donating via paypal: froggiedafrog@aim.com

 &nbsp;